An Overview of the Appraisal Process

 Appraisers can tell you a lot about the subdivisions in which they appraise.
 They thoroughly understand the value of certain features to the people of that area.
 Then, the appraiser looks up recent sales in the neighborhood and finds properties which are 'comparable' to the real estate being appraised.
 Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to putting a value on features of homes in York and York, REMACE, LTD. can't be beat.
 This approach to value is usually given the most consideration when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from REMACE, LTD. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from REMACE, LTD. will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.